 Subsequently, the samples were etched using alcoholic ferric chloride to reveal their metallographic structures.
-All samples were found to have dendritic structures with little distortion: SW1 features a normal structure of $(\alpha+\delta)$ eutectoids, while $(\alpha+\delta)$ eutectoids in SW2-4 appear to be unusually concentrated on the boundaries of the $\alpha$ phase.
+All samples were found to have dendritic structures with little distortion: SW1 features a normal structure of $(\alpha + \delta)$ eutectoids, while $(\alpha + \delta)$ eutectoids in SW2-4 appear to be unusually concentrated on the boundaries of the α phase.
 This indicates that SW2-4 cooled at a faster rate than SW1 (Avner, 1974; Scott 1991).
-Samples from SW1-2 are very porous but otherwise differ in terms of pore size (much larger in SW1 than SW2), while samples from SW3-4 are dense (Fig. 2).
-Overall, all swords examined had undergone some 10% thickness reduction by cold-working.
+Samples from SW1-2 are very porous but otherwise differ in terms of pore size

 Fig. 2 Photomicrographs of the replica sword samples.
-Left column (unetched, low magnification; scale bar = 1mm): samples SW1 and SW2 showing porous structure, and SW3 and SW4 showing dense structure.
-Right column (etched with alcoholic FeCl3 solution, high magnification; scale bar = $50\mu$ m): all samples showing slip lines indicating cold-working
+Left column (unetched, low magnification; scale bar = 1 mm): samples SW1 and SW2 showing porous structure and SW3 and SW4 showing dense structure.
+Right column (etched with alcoholic FeCl3 solution, high magnification; scale bar = $50 \mu m$): all samples showing slip lines indicating cold-working